Causes of Hip and Groin Pain

 One of the most common problems we, as Consultants in Sport, Exercise & Musculoskeletal Medicine, see both in sport and everyday life is hip and groin pain.

-On the other hand, many people started running as their mode of exercise during this time and already keen runners were on average running more than usual, both scenarios provoking some causes of hip and/or groin pain.
+On the other hand, many people started running as their mode of exercise during this time, and already keen runners were on average running more than usual, both scenarios provoking some causes of hip and/or groin pain.

 Exercising is crucial to reducing inflammation in our bodies as it protects us from many health issues in both the short and long-term.
-So, taking into account what I mentioned above, with injuries arising for both people who did less activity than normal and those who did more, what can we do to ether avoid or manage these types of injuries?
+So, taking into account what I mentioned above, with injuries arising for both people who did less activity than normal and those who did more, what can we do to either avoid or manage these types of injuries?

 First, we need to acknowledge what they are and where the root of the issue is, then we can adopt the most appropriate treatment, be that rehab (managing the injury that has occurred) or pre-hab (building resilience in order to avoid future injury).